Soccer-Napoli win appeal against forfeit over unplayed Juve match | Sports-Games

 Soccer-Napoli win appeal against forfeit over unplayed Juve match

-Napoli have won their appeal against the decision to hand them a 3-0 defeat and deduct one point for failing to play their Serie A match at Juventus in October amid confusion over Italian soccer's COVID-19 rules.
+Napoli have won their appeal against the decision to hand them a 3-0 defeat and one-point deduction for failing to play their Serie A match at Juventus in October amid confusion over Italian soccer's COVID-19 rules.

 The Italian Olympic Committee (CONI) confirmed on its official website that its Guarantee Board, the highest tribunal in Italian sport, had accepted Napoli's appeal and ordered that the match be played.
 Tuesday's decision left Napoli and Juve level on 24 points from 12 games, the same total as AS Roma who, like leaders AC Milan (31) and Inter Milan (30), have played 13.

 Previously, Juventus - who are chasing a 10th successive title -- had been third with 27 points.
-There was no immediate comment from Napoli or Juve on the decision.
+"We are happy," said Napoli president Aurelio De Laurentiis.
+"We live in a country where those who respect the laws cannot be convicted.
+And Napoli always follow the rules."

+Juventus director of football Fabio Paratici shrugged off the verdict.
+"The first comment to make is that we have always been indifferent to the matter," he said.
+"When they tell us to play we will go and play -- having said that we were also there on 4 October."

 With the game still officially on, the stadium was opened and the floodlights switched on.
 Juventus, who named their team, and the match officials were present and had to wait until 45 minutes after the scheduled kickoff time before the game was officially abandoned.